meggart/DiskArrays.jl/README.md

 In this case a backend can define `readblock!(a,aout,r::OrdinalRange...)` and the respective `writeblock` method which will overwrite the fallback behavior that would read the whol block of data and only return the desired range.

+## Arrays that do not implement eachchunk

+There are arrays that live on disk but which are not split into rectangular chunks, so that the `haschunks` trait returns `Unchunked()`.
+In order to still enable broadcasting and reductions for these arrays, a chunk size will be estimated in a way that a certain memory limit per chunk is not exceeded.
+This memory limit defaults to 100MB and can be modified by changing `DiskArrays.default_chunk_size[]`.
+Then a chunk size is computed based on the element size of the array.
+However, there are cases where the size of the element type is undefined, e.g. for Strings or variable-length vectors.
+In these cases one can overload the `DiskArrays.element_size` function for certain container types which returns an approximate element size (in bytes).
+Otherwise the size of an element will simply be assumed to equal the value stored in `DiskArrays.fallback_element_size` which defaults to 100 bytes.